BindBC/bindbc-sdl/README.md

 # bindbc-sdl
 This project provides both static and dynamic bindings to the [Simple Direct Media Library (SDL)](https://libsdl.org/) and its satellite libraries.
-The dynamic bindings are `@nogc` and `nothrow` compatible and and both types of bindings are configured to always compile with `-betterC`.
-It is intended as a replacement of [DerelictSDL2](), which is not compatible with `@nogc`,  `nothrow`, or BetterC when configured as a dynamic binding.
+The dynamic bindings are `@nogc` and `nothrow` compatible and both types of bindings are compatible with `-betterC`.
+This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which is not compatible with `@nogc`,  `nothrow`, or BetterC.

 ## Usage
-By default, bindbc-sdl is configured to compile as a dyanmic binding, meaning it has no link-time dependency on the SDL library -- the SDL shared library must be manually loaded at runtime.
-When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file and the minimum required version of SDL can be configured via a `versions` statement in the same file.
+By default, bindbc-sdl is configured to compile as a dynamic binding that is not BetterC compatible.
+Dynamic bindings have no link-time dependency on the SDL libraries so the SDL shared libraries must be manually loaded at runtime.
+When configured as a static binding, there is a link-time dependency on the SDL libraries -- either the static libraries or the appropriate files for linking with shared libraries (see below).

+When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file.
+BetterC compatibility is also enabled via subconfigurations.

-To use any of the supported SDL libraries, add the appropriate package name(s) as a dependency to your project's package config file:
+To use any of the supported SDL libraries, add `bindbc-sdl` as a dependency to your project's package config file and include the appropriate version for any of the satellite libraries you want to use.
+For example, the following is configured to use SDL_image and SDL_ttf in addition to the base SDL binding, as dynamic bindings that are not BetterC compatible:

 __dub.json__
 ```
 dependencies {
-    "bindbc-sdl:sdl": "~>0.1.0",
-    "bindbc-sdl:image": "~>0.1.0",
+    "bindbc-sdl": "~>0.1.0",
 }
+"versions": [
+    "BindSDL_Image",
+    "BindSDL_TTF"
+],
 ```

 __dub.sdl__
 ```
-dependency "bindbc-sdl:sdl" version="~>0.1.0"
-dependency "bindbc-sdl:image" version="~>0.1.0"
+dependency "bindbc-sdl" version="~>0.1.0"
+versions "BindSDL_Image" "BindSDL_TTF"
 ```

-Note that all of the satellite library bindings have an implicit dependency upon `bindbc-sdl:sdl`.

 ### The dynamic binding
 The dynamic bindings require no special configuration when using DUB to manage your project.
 To load the shared libraries, you need to call the appropriate load function.